omec-project/up4/app/README.md

     $ make onos-logs

 Wait for ONOS to warm up.
-Then, activate apps, install routes, load the UP4 app, and push the netcfg with a single command
+Then install routes, load the UP4 app, and push the netcfg with a single command

     $ make onos-config